anyswap/Anyswap-FAQ/General Questions.rst

 Q. What fixed rewards do Liquidity Providers receive?

 A. Liquidity rewards are split between the different blockchains of Anyswap.
 Every approximately 24 hours, ANY will be rewarded to liquidity providers according to each one’s liquidity portion, The system will use the lowest liquidity provided by each providers to calculate the portion.
-Before AWN's are elected, the total rewards will be the 9,900 + 6,600 that will eventually go to the AWN's.
-The total daily rewards until then will therefore be 16,500
+Before AWN's are elected, the 6,600 that will eventually go to the AWN's will go to liquidity providers.

-The current (starting 08/12/2020) daily split of liquidity ANY rewards between the blockchains is as follows, including some additional promotional rewards :-

-Fusion 20,790 ANY LP 50%, SWAP 50%

-Ethereum 5,610 ANY LP 100%

-BSC 5,610 ANY LP 50%, SWAP 50%

-Fantom 3,300 ANY LP 100%

-ANY Staking 990

-Total: 36,300 ANY/day

 Q. How are the fixed liquidity rewards distributed between each pool?